sjullieb/react-karaoke/README.md

 ## Specifications

-- As a user, I want to enter search for a song by it's title.
+- As a user, I want to enter a title of the song in search box.
-- As a user, I want a found song to be added in a list.
+- As a user, if the song is found I want it to be added in a list.
 - As a user, I want to choose a song from a list with a first line of lyrics underneath.
 - As a user, I want to click on lyrics to see the next line.